Securing automotive software is crucial to life long product security in the field…. But how can you secure a mystery box?

 While AUTOSAR works for cybersecurity professionals by streamlining processes and industry collaboration, it falls short by not giving visibility into software variations based on manufacturers, needs, and other factors.

 This required OEMs to rely on data coming from tier 1 and 2 suppliers, without allowing them to go in and understand the software structure for themselves.
 Key questions surrounding software components and potential open source code required cybersecurity teams to operate strictly- something that keeps CIPSOs up at night.

-To address this, our development team dug deep into the world of AUTOSAR cybersecurity and automotive software to give in-house teams the visibility they demand to secure products both today and decades into the future.
+To address this, our development team dug deep into the world of AUTOSAR and automotive software to give in-house teams the visibility they demand to secure products both today and decades into the future.

 AUTOSAR challenges and industry opportunities

 As cybersecurity challenges rise, it’s important to remember that the industry has been far from helpless.
 Always resourceful, OEMs and tier-1s have relied on various security products to understand their security posture across their full line of offerings.
 But, gaining visibility into the enigmatic ECU –a place where great vulnerabilities may lie.
 If developers could illuminate this blind spot, it would allow them to better understand the interoperability between components and develop software and patches as needed.

 As black hat attacks on vehicles continued to climb, our task was clear: Enable the industry to drill down from the ECU-level and out to see the full vehicle, understanding the potential risks that may existing within AUTOSAR.